-Palestinian teenager Ahed Tamimi jailed for slapping Israeli soldiers released
+Palestinian teenager Ahed Tamimi jailed for slapping Israeli soldiers released to hero’s welcome

 -

-Palestinian teenager Ahed Tamimi jailed for slapping Israeli soldiers released
+Palestinian teenager Ahed Tamimi jailed for slapping Israeli soldiers released to hero’s welcome

 A Palestinian teenager who was sent to prison for for slapping and kicking Israeli soldiers has been released.